frankwang95/frankwang95.github.io/_posts/2023-09-30-september-snippits.md

 - Holy Waters - Puma Blue
 - The Most Hated - Polyphia
 - The Dark Side of the Moon - Pink Floyd \
   *It took some psychedelics for me to get it but consider me a convert.
-The alarm clock opening on Time is so loud.*
+The alarm clock opening on Time always gets me.*
 - Portraits - Maribou State
 - Not Waving, But Drowning - Loyle Carner \
   *Loyle Carner has always reminded my of Oddisee and while this album I found sonically unsatisfying compared to Yesterday's Gone and hugo, I love the track Ottolenghi.
-I find that the theme of a man (maybe a reference to the Stevie Smith poem?), not waving, but drowning, to resonate.*
+The whole album seems to reference the Stevie Smith poem, which I love because I've not outgrown my teenage angst yet.
 - Syamo - Romain Garcia
 - Ascension - Sarah Kinsley \
   *Apparently Sarah Kinsley sang accapella with my brother at Columbia.*